 Best Holiday Lights Displays in Cedar Park

-Our family, like many others, has a long standing tradition of driving around searching for the Best Holiday Lights Displays in Cedar Park each year.
+Our family, like many others, has a long standing tradition of driving around searching for the Best Holiday Lights Displays in Cedar Park and around the Austin Metro each year.
 It’s one of the highlights of the season!

 There are many homes in Cedar Park displaying Christmas lights, but there are a few that really stand out and draw a crowd each night.
 Parking can be tricky, especially on the cul-de-sac streets.
 Luckily we have the benefit of fairly mild winter weather here in Cedar Park.
 So, pack up the stroller or the wagon, bundle up and take a little walk.
 Generally parking one or two streets away will give you plenty of parking options.
 And walking is so much better than a drive by look because you can linger and admire each and every detail.

 Over 300,000 lights all set to music and 12 houses that participating on Butch Gap Cove.
 There is a loop of music that lasts about 30 minutes.
 12 songs in the loop one night & 13 the following night.
 One house has a screen above the garage with little video clips too.
 You can stay in your car or get out & walk around on Butch Gap Cove.
 Not far off of 1431 & Lakeline Blvd with plenty of street parking.
 It runs from 6-11 PM every night until January 1st.

 Cedar Park’s Largest Live Oak Tree